3ls-it/Album_Tools/README.md

 ## Album Tools

-July 2025: Working on v0.2.0 Release with Beets integration!
+August 2025: v0.2.0 Release with Beets integration!

 ### About